Business Intelligence

 Security isn't a "set it and forget it" task - it requires constant attention.
 Once you've implemented governance policies, continuous monitoring ensures they remain effective.
 Use Abstract Syntax Tree (AST) parsing to analyze query structures before execution, blocking risky commands like DROP TABLE or DELETE regardless of how they're formatted.
 This approach prevents harmful actions before they reach your database.

 Regularly reviewing AI-generated queries can uncover performance issues and security gaps.
-Studies show that about 25–30% of AI-generated code contains common vulnerabilities, and 68% of software engineering leaders report spending extra time addressing these issues.
+Security research on AI-generated code consistently finds a meaningful share containing common vulnerability patterns, and engineering leaders report spending real time on remediation — which is an argument for review gates, not against the tooling.
 Monitoring and refining your processes are essential.
 For example, start by testing new queries with a LIMIT 10 clause to validate their logic and avoid resource-heavy operations that could strain your systems.

 Conclusion